Code Kit v5.3 is out with smarter Sub-Agent model defaults, usage optimized for Claude Opus 4.7.

 How Auto Mode Handles Subagents

 For teams using autonomous agent loops or multi-agent architectures, subagent handling matters.
-Auto mode evaluates subagents at three points:
+Auto Mode evaluates subagents at three points:

 At spawn: The classifier evaluates the delegated task description before the subagent starts.
 A task like "delete all remote branches matching this pattern" gets blocked before the subagent ever executes.

-During execution: Inside the subagent, auto mode runs with the same block and allow rules as the parent session.
+During execution: Inside the subagent, Auto Mode runs with the same block and allow rules as the parent session.
 Any permissionMode the subagent defines in its own frontmatter is ignored.
 Each tool call goes through the classifier independently.

 On return: When the subagent finishes, the classifier reviews its full action history.
 A subagent that looked benign at spawn could have been compromised mid-run by content it read.
 If the return check flags a concern, a security warning gets prepended to the subagent's results so the main agent can decide how to proceed.